 The data from the US Geological Survey (USGS) shows residences (approximated by “Public Supply”) withdraw less than a third of the water of irrigation and less than a quarter of the water needed to generate thermoelectric power, which is the basis of today’s energy system.
 The large amount of water required for thermoelectric power generation stems from the fact that most of today’s energy is produced by steam turbines, which require vast amounts of water to operate.

 The schematic above illustrates how critical water is for operating a steam turbine.
 Initially, water is fed into the boiler and turned into steam by burning fuel.
 The steam then turns the turbine, which is connected to a generator that produces electricity.
 Water is then also used to cool the steam after it has passed through the turbine, and recycled throughout the system.

 Given that irrigation and thermoelectric power generation dominate, it may appear that the regular consumer can do very little to actually improve overall water efficiency.
-If one were to look solely at reducing the domestic water usage, then that appears to be the case.
-Consumers, however, can indirectly affect water efficiency by improving their household energy use.
-Given that power generation takes up more than 4x water than households, savings in energy would have a 4x larger impact on water reduction than trying to save water from household sources.
+If one were to look solely at reducing the domestic water usage, then that may be the case, yet consumers can indirectly affect water efficiency by improving their household energy use.
+Given that power generation takes up more than 4x water than households, a saving in energy would have a 4x larger impact on water reduction than trying to save water from household sources.

 The second major contribution to water usage is irrigation required for agriculture.
 A study by the Pacific Institute investigated the water content of some everyday items.
 If you are trying to be more water conscious, you might consider thinking of your water footprint next time you consume one the following common items.
 The full list is available here, but here are some highlights that I found particularly interesting: